COVID-19 and Real-Time Locating Systems

 - Contamination Prevention: hospitals have found numerous uses for RTLS, including tracking equipment and patients.
 With designated areas for clean vs used items, hospitals can avoid cross-contamination and ensure a safer process for patients and staff.

-Lululemon Has Success Using RTLS during COVID Pandemic
+Lululemon Has Success Using RTLS During the COVID Pandemic

 We will be experiencing the effects of COVID-19 for years to come.
 Supply chains will continue to be scrutinized as demand swings and changing policies affect the way business is run.